MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Scenario

-In addition to the configure routes using the routing table, you have been asked to configure routes using attributes as well, to enable the entry of user-friendly URLs.
+In addition to configuring routes using the routing table, you have been asked to configure routes using attributes as well, to enable the entry of user-friendly URLs.

 The main tasks for this exercise are as follows: